HubSpot/cms-theme-boilerplate/CONTRIBUTING.md

 ## Reporting bugs

-A bug is a reproducible issue that is caused by the code in this repository.
+A bug is a reproducible issue that is caused by the code in the HubSpot CMS Boilerplate.
 If you find a bug while using the HubSpot CMS Boilerplate for your projects, please let us know!
+Any bugs that are not specifically related to the HubSpot CMS Boilerplate and are more related to the HubSpot product should be filed to our support team.
+More information on contacting our support team can be found [here](https://knowledge.hubspot.com/account/get-help-with-hubspot).

 Guidelines for a bug report: